M-L-P/rEFInd-theme-Yours/README.md

 - - ✏️set ___device___;
 - - ✏️set ___your name___.

-- It is based on [rEFInd Boot Manager](http://www.rodsbooks.com/refind/) from Roderick W. Smith, with [grub2-filemanager ](https://github.com/a1ive/grub2-filemanager) built-in.
+- It is based on [rEFInd Boot Manager](http://www.rodsbooks.com/refind/) from *Roderick W. Smith*, with [grub2-filemanager ](https://github.com/a1ive/grub2-filemanager) built-in.

 - - So you can boot .iso files from internal SSD by using [grub2-filemanager